 Database developers can extend this drop-down list creating query lists to select objects by business areas.

 Step 4.
 Configure Fields and Parameters

-For stored procedures, functions, and SQL-based objects, the wizard allows customizing parameters only, but not select fields.
+For stored procedures, functions, and SQL-based objects, the wizard allows customizing parameters only.

 Step 5.
 New Workbook

 When you click Finish in the previous step, DBEdit creates a new workbook with a connected worksheet like this:

 You can add additional worksheets by clicking the plus button in the tab list, pressing Shift-F11, or using the Data, Insert Worksheet menu button.